RossPaterson/advent-of-code/2018/Notes.md

 The challenge is in the second step, mainly in choosing a representation for the maze and deciding how to generate it.
-A neat feature (also seen previously on Days 10 and 12) is that the bounds of the area of interest are not clear in advance, making it difficult to use fixed array structures.
+A neat feature (also seen previously on days 10 and 12) is that the bounds of the area of interest are not clear in advance, making it difficult to use fixed array structures.

 The third step is easy given a breadth-first searcher, and the second